gjcliff/FrankaTeleop/README.md

 # Franka Teleoperation

+This is a ros2 Iron package implementing teleoperation on the Emika Franka Panda 7 DOF robot.
+The package uses Google's MediaPipe hand tracking and gesture recognition in combination with MoveIt Servo to control the robot's movement.

 ## Introduction
 This repository consists of several ROS packages
 - franka_teleop: this custom package contains a ROS2 node which implements the